EsteveM/architect-a-blockchain-supply-chain-solution/README.md

 * Secondly, type `npm install` on a terminal shell window so that all required npm packages are installed.
 * Thirdly, you have to set up a *secret-parameters.js* file at the root folder of this project, where you are located just now.
 This is a secret parameters file where you will have to type your *Metamask seed (mnemonic)*, and your *Infura PROJECT ID (infuraKey)*.
 For convenience, one such file has been provided for you, so that you just have to fill out the data into the corresponding fields.
 * In the fourth place, to run the supporting unit tests on Ganache, you have to:
     * Run Ganache by typing `ganache-cli`.
-This will start Ganache on *http://127.0.0.1:8545/*.
+This will start Ganache at *http://127.0.0.1:8545/*.
     * Open a new terminal shell window, cd to the same root folder of the project, and type `truffle compile` to compile the smart contracts.
 Once the contracts have been successfully compiled, type `truffle migrate --reset`, to deploy them to Ganache.
     * Now, you can run `truffle test` to run all eleven supporting unit tests.
     ![CompileMigrateTest](/Screenshots/CompileMigrateTest.png)
 * In the fifth place, the following steps show you an easy way to make use of the front end of the Dapp:
     * Set the *http://127.0.0.1:8545/* address in Metamask so that the Ganache private network can be accessed.
     * Import between one and five accounts from the list shown by *Ganache* into your Metamask.
 At least one account should be imported, the first one, which deployed the contract.
 This account has all four roles in the supply chain: farmer, distributor, retailer, and consumer.
     * Once this has been done, open a new terminal shell window, cd to the same root folder of the project, and then type `npm run dev`.
-This last command starts the *lite-server* on *http://localhost:3000*.
+This last command starts the *lite-server* at *http://localhost:3000*.
 If that is not done automatically for you, open that address in your browser to access the front end of the Dapp.
     * The currently connected Metamask account address is shown in the first section of the front-end page (*Current Address Information*).
 Click now *Refresh* to view your most recent data within this section, or otherwise whenever you change your currently selected Metamask account address.
     ![CurrentAddressInfo](/Screenshots/CurrentAddressInfo.png)
     * Although you could manage the whole life cycle of the product throughout the supply chain with just the account address that deployed the contract, you can also assign/remove roles to/from other accounts.
 This way, you could use those accounts as actors as well.
 To this end, the next two sections of the front-end page (*Role Addition* and *Role Removal*) allow you to do just that.